Toy gun: Laws

 In the United States, federal law and regulations indicate that all toy guns transported or imported into the country must have a 6mm-wide blaze orange tip or a blaze orange stripe 1-inch (2.54 centimeters) thick on both sides of the barrel.
 However, this is not required by federal law for airsoft and paintball.
 Part 272 of Title 15 of the Code of Federal Regulations on foreign commerce and trade (15 CFR 272) states that "no person shall manufacture, enter into commerce, ship, transport, or receive any toy, look-alike, or imitation firearm" without approved markings; these may include an orange tip, orange barrel plug, brightly colored (safety orange) exterior of the whole toy, or transparent construction.

 New York City, Washington, D.C., Chicago, and parts of Michigan have completely banned airsoft guns..
 In New York City, as of 2003, the sale of replica toy guns was punishable with one year's jail term plus $1,000.
 Chicago goes even further with their mandates.
 It is considered a crime to wield a look-alike or replica gun (e.g., toy gun, airsoft gun) in public.
 If a toy gun or replica gun is used to commit a crime in Chicago, then that person is treated as though they had actually used a real firearm.
 However, state laws relating to the regulation of toy, look-alike, or imitation firearms, or purporting to ban the sale or manufacture of bb guns, paintball guns, or airsoft guns are preempted by federal law.

 United Kingdom

 There is a controversy as to whether or not toy guns are appropriate for children to play with.
 Some people believe they can encourage violence.
 In 2007, the British Department for Children, Schools and Families (which existed between 2007 and 2010) has advised young boys be encouraged to play with toy guns, as it will encourage them to learn and foster their development.
 However, the National Union of Teachers in England has criticised this advice, arguing that toy guns "symbolise aggression" and that encouraging boys to play with them fosters gender stereotypes.

 Pakistan

 In 2016, Shafeeq Gigyani, who is a peace activist in Pakistan, started a campaign against toy guns.

+Brazil

+On 3 October 2025, the Brazilian state of Rio de Janeiro prohibited the manufacture, sale, marketing, transportation and distribution of gel guns throughout the state.
+The measure was prompted by a series of incidents involving injuries caused by these weapons.
+The new legislation amends Law No. 2,403/95, which already prohibited toys and replicas of firearms that could be mistaken for real models.